rimi-itk/loop-profile/README.md

   path: /solr/loop_stg
 ```

-After installation these settings should be changed to match the actual Solr server setup (Go to [Home » Administration » Configuration » Search and metadata » Search API](/admin/config/search/search_api)
+After installing Loop these settings should be changed to match the actual Solr server setup (go to `/admin/config/search/search_api`)
 and edit the server named "Default").
-See the documentation on [Search API Solr Search](https://www.drupal.org/project/search_api_solr) for details on how to get Solr up and running.

-If you have Apache Solr running on your local development environment you can create a core named "loop_stg" to make searching work out of the box.
+See [Installing Apache Solr](#installing-apache-solr) below for details on how to get Solr up and running on your server.

 ## Adding taxonomies

-After installing the Loop profile you should create some taxomony terms in the vocabularies Keyword, Profession and Subject.
+After installing the loopdk profile you should create some taxomony terms in the vocabularies Keyword, Profession and Subject.
 At lease one term must be defined in the Subject vocabulary before users can create new posts.

-Go to [Home » Administration » Structure » Taxonomy](/admin/structure/taxonomy) to add terms to the vocabularies.
+Go to `/admin/structure/taxonomy` to add terms to the vocabularies.

 As an alternative to manually creating terms, you can install the module [Loop taxonomy terms (loop_taxonomy_terms)](/admin/modules#loop_content) and get the default Loop taxonomy terms.